yousfsboushra/bookandstay/README.md

 -   I have used a simple docker file to dockerize the application as a bonus task.

--   For simplicity, I've added the api input inside `input.json`, so instead of using Postman, you can call it directly from the browser.
+-   For simplicity, I've added the api input inside `input/input.json`, so instead of using Postman, you can call it directly from the browser.

--   To use file reader, the files must be placed inside `src` folder to be accessible to the docker environment.
+-   To use file reader, the files must be placed inside `input/datasources` folder to be accessible to the docker environment.

 ## How to run the code: